-Steve Whiter, Director, Appurity, explains why working is officially here to stay.
+Steve Whiter, Director, Appurity, explains why cloud-first working is officially here to stay.

 While migrating to a cloud-first strategy has been the ultimate goal for many businesses and organisations for a number of years, it’s undeniable that the COVID-19 pandemic has expedited this shift.
 In fact, Forbes found that 73% of surveyed enterprises accelerated their move to the cloud due to widespread remote working brought on by the pandemic.